felixge/node-growing-file/Readme.md

 ## Purpose

-Sometimes you need to read from a file that is still being written to.
+Sometimes you need to read from a file that is still being written to by another process.
 This library provides a readable stream that keeps reading until the file has been idle for a certain time.

 ## Current status